shidarin/robospin_lynx/README.md

 Introduction
 ------------

-A robospin fork customized for Atari Lynx games.
+[Attract-Mode](http://attractmode.org/about.html) emulator layout based on the classic robospin theme.
+Customized for Atari Lynx games.
 Classic wheel design showcases snaps or videos in the Lynx's screen, as well as showing flyer and cart art.

 [![Theme Preview](preview.png?raw=true)](preview.png?raw=true)